Directional asymptotic cones of groups equipped with bi-invariant metrics

 Next, we show that $\C D(-,T)$ and $\tD(-,T)$ are functorial with respect to proto-Lipschitz functions (Definition \ref {D:proto-Lipschitz}) and with respect to inclusions $T' \subseteq T$ of scaling sets.
 Recall that any function $f \colon A \to B$ induces a homomorphism $f_* \colon \Free(A) \to \Free(B)$.

-\begin{prop} The assignments $A \mapsto \C D(A,T)$ and $A \mapsto \tD(A,T)$ are functors from the category of sets equipped with length functions and with proto-Lipschitz functions as morphisms to the category of groups with conjugation invaraiant (pseudo) norms.
+\begin{prop} The assignments $A \mapsto \C D(A,T)$ and $A \mapsto \tD(A,T)$ are functors from the category of sets equipped with length functions and with proto-Lipschitz functions as morphisms to the category of groups with conjugation-invariant (pseudo) norms and Lipschitz homomorphisms.